-Cryptosporidium is a microbial pathogen found in surface water throughout the U.S. Although filtration removes cryptosporidium, the most commonly used filtration methods cannot guarantee 100 percent removal.
-Our monitoring indicates the presence of these organisms in our source water.
+Cryptosporidium is a microbial parasite found in surface water throughout the U.S. Although filtration removes cryptosporidium, the most commonly used filtration methods cannot guarantee 100% removal.
+Our monitoring indicates the presence of these organisms in our source/ finish water.
 Cryptosporidium was detected once, during a twelve-month period at our Detroit River intake plants.
-Current test methods do not allow us to determine if the organisms are dead or if they are capable of causing disease.
+Current test methods do not allow us to determine if the organisms are dead or alive.
 Ingestion of Cryptosporidium may cause cryptosporidiosis, an abnormal infection.
 Symptoms of infection include nausea, diarrhea, and abdominal cramps.
 Most healthy individuals can over come the disease within a few weeks.
 However, immuno-compromised people, infants and small children, and the elderly are at greater risk of developing life-threatening illness.
 We encourage immuno-compromised individuals to consult with their doctor regarding appropriate precautions to take to avoid infection.
 Cryptosporidium must be ingested to cause disease, and it may be spread through means other than drinking water.